Can you trust the vitamins you find on the shelves?

 - Record-keeping at each production stage

-Manna is fully committed to cGMP standards in all its manufacturing processes.
-We work hand-in-hand with our cGMP facility in California.
-We have complete input and control of our production from ingredient sourcing to final packaging.
+At Manna, we are fully committed to adhering to cGMP standards throughout our manufacturing processes.
+We collaborate closely with our cGMP-certified facility in California, where we have full oversight of production.
+This means we have direct control over every aspect of manufacturing, from ingredient sourcing to final packaging.

 What is Third-Party Testing?
 And Why Is it So Important?

-Third-party testing is a core aspect of Manna’s production process.
+Third-party testing is a core aspect of Manna’s production process, and we are committed to providing only the highest-quality supplements to our customers.

-Thanks to our near-constant testing and quality controls, Manna customers know they are getting exactly what they read on the label.
+Thanks to our near-constant testing and strict quality controls, Manna customers can rest assured that they are getting exactly what they read on the label—and nothing less.
+This extra layer of verification helps us maintain our commitment to transparency, trust, and delivering effective, safe, and potent supplements.

 FAQs and Customer Concerns